aospapp/aosp/external/pigweed/pw_trace_tokenized/docs.rst

 ------
 The optional trace buffer adds a ring buffer which contains the encoded trace data.
-This is still a work in progress, in particular better methods for retireving the data still needs to be added.
+This is still a work in progress, in particular better methods for retrieving the data still need to be added.
 Currently there is an accessor for the underlying ring buffer object, but this is a short term solution.

 .. cpp:function:: void ClearBuffer()